Pranav-create/Leadpoet/README.md

 **Rewards (V_v)**: Reflects validator `v` proportional share of total validator emissions `V`:
 - Only validators with `R_v > 15` are eligible to receive emissions
 - `V_v = V × (R_v / ∑ R_v)` for all validators with `R_v > 15`

+**Best Practices**: Maintain high scoring precision, ensure consistency with the final score `F`, and avoid false positives to maximize rewards and reputation.

 ## For Buyers